jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.

-The open-source has already laid the groundwork to evolve our society.
-The Internet Age is only held back by the antagonism of Darth Blockbuster and his Death Star rulebook.
-To earn our happiness, we need to get you into the fight as an Internet Age player god.
+The open-source community has already laid the groundwork to evolve our society.
+The Internet Age is only held back by Darth Blockbuster and his Death Star rulebook.
+To over his antagonism, and earn our happiness, we need to get you into the fight as an Internet Age player god.

 But to do that, you have to feel the click of "Eureka!
 I'm the player god.
-I must evolve humanity to the Internet Age, or we lose the game of civilization."
+I must evolve humanity to the Internet Age.
+Or we lose the game of civilization."

 <div style='position:relative; padding-bottom:calc(43.90% + 44px)'><iframe src='https://gfycat.com/ifr/QuarrelsomeLeftEuropeanfiresalamander' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/quarrelsomelefteuropeanfiresalamander">via Gfycat</a></p>

 _Civilizations always rise and fall.
-Trust funds, savings accounts, and titles don't survive the end of a civilization.
+Trust funds, savings accounts, and stocks don't survive the end of a civilization.
 That's why nobody should want to be part of a society's collapse.
 To avoid ours, you need to step up and upgrade our culture to the Internet Age._

 ## Techvolution Builds on the Past